frederic-perez/AmE-dictionary/data/dictionary.md

 __wish list__ _n_ :three::hammer: _The community’s wish list._ _A $100 million wish list._
 __wishbone__
 __wishful thinking__ _n_ :two: Thinking in which what one wishes were the case is believed to be real or likely to become real.
+__wishful__ _adj_ _A wishful thought._
 __wishing well__ _n_ _A well or pool of water supposed to grant the wish of one who tosses a coin into it._ :es: pozo de los deseos
-__wishy-washy__ _adj_ :three: __1__ _informal_ Irresolute, indecisive, or wavering. _Right now is not the time to be wishy-washy about this.
+__wishy-washy__ _adj_ :four: __1__ _informal_ Irresolute, indecisive, or wavering. _Right now is not the time to be wishy-washy about this.
 We need to act, and now!
 Martha always gets so wishy-washy when I ask her to make a decision about the project._ __2__ _informal_ Spineless, weak-willed, or ineffectual; lacking courage, resilience, or strength of character. _He always talks big when we’re on our own, but he turns into a wishy-washy wimp whenever the boss calls him up on something.
 The senator was elected for his strength and determination, but he’s proven to be very wishy-washy in office._ __3__ _informal_ Weak, watery, or thin. _I don’t know why you drink this wishy-washy beer.
 Why not get something with a bit more kick to it, something you can actually taste?_
 __wisk__ _v_
 __wisp__ _n_ :eight: __1__ A thin, light, delicate, or fibrous piece or strand, such as a streak of smoke or a lock of hair. _A wisp of dust._ _Wisps of her hair had fallen loose from her barrette._ _Wisps of rain._ _A wisp of a mustache._ __2__ _Agriculture_ A small bundle, as of hay or straw. __3__ Anything slender and delicate: _a wisp of a girl._ __4__ A mere suggestion or hint. __5__ _Zoology_ A flock of birds, esp snipe.
 __wispy__ _adj_ :four::hammer: _Wispy hair._
 __wisteria__ _n_ :two::hammer: _(Plants)_
-__wistful__ _adj_ :five::dart::hammer:
+__wistful__ _adj_ :seven::dart::hammer: /WIST-ful/ _As the car pulled away, Lea cast one last wistful glance at the house where she’d spent so many happy years._
 __wistfully__ _adv_ :three::hammer: _She gazed wistfully at the boathouse._
 __wistfulness__
 __wit__ _n_ :three::hammer: _He had regained his wits._ _He was at wit’s end._
 __witchcraft__ _n_ :two::hammer: _A 1958 witchcraft comedy._
+__Wite-Out__ _n_
 __with-it__ _adj_ In accord with the most fashionable ideas or style.
 __withdraw__ _v_ _The nobility was withdrawing support._
 __withdrawal__ _n_ :two: Withdrawal is when you take something out, like making a withdrawal from your bank account.
 When you announced you were no longer running for president, your withdrawal from the race disappointed your many supporters.
 Withdrawal is also used to describe the painful experience that results when you stop taking an addictive drug (when you “take it out” of your system).
 The state of being emotionally detached is called withdrawal.
 If a country terminates an agreement like a treaty, that’s a withdrawal too.
 Remember that withdrawal ends in “wal” and not just “wl.” _I was going through withdrawal._ _Readers suffered withdrawal symptoms._